 The amount of asylum seekers illegally walking into Canada from the U.S. border has fallen dramatically in September from August.

 The Royal Canadian Mounted Police (RCMP) intercepted 1,881 asylum seekers in September, compared to 5,712 from the month before.
 This leaves the total number of border-crossers to 15,102 so far, according to data from the Government of Canada.

 The future is in motion as Canada begins testing self-driving technology.

-Autonomous – self-driving, or driverless vehicles – will be perfected to navigate roads without the need of a someone being behind the wheel.
+Autonomous – self-driving, or driverless vehicles – will be perfected to navigate roads without the need of someone being behind the wheel.
 Equipped with GPS, cameras, and sensors, autonomous cars have the potential to be safer and more efficient – never running red lights, never exceeding the speed limit and devoid of all human error.
 However, there are a few kinks to work out before they can be fully rolled out.